dvreeze/mdbexample/README.md

 In the case of container-managed transactions, the transaction includes the message receipt action (and a rollback undoes that as well).
 See [MDB transaction context](https://jakarta.ee/specifications/enterprise-beans/4.0/jakarta-enterprise-beans-spec-core-4.0#transaction-context-of-message-driven-bean-methods).

+What happens on rollback of a message listener transaction that includes message receipt, in terms of message redelivery attempts, and the use of a backout queue (and dead letter queue)?
+That depends on the queue manager implementation and its configuration, in this case the configuration of MQ.

 Depending on the runtime environment, the JTA transaction (whether container-managed or bean-managed) supports distributed transaction management over 2 or more transactional resources, using a 2-phase-commit protocol.
 At least this is what the EJB specification expects.
 See